 Unlike many states, there is no dedicated funding stream for higher education in Colorado.
 With very few exceptions (Aims Community College and Colorado Mountain College), there is no current mechanism for generating local financial support for higher education in Colorado.
-Yet, as described above, institutions are major economic drivers in the state.
+Yet, institutions are major economic drivers in the state.